manishjindal/Kubernetes-for-starters/README.md

 ## Pod
 - A Pod is the basic building block of Kubernetes–the smallest and simplest unit in the Kubernetes object model that you create or deploy.
-- Like in Docker container is the smallest unit, in k8s Pod is the smallest unit.
+- Like in Docker, container is the smallest unit, in k8s Pod is the smallest unit.
 - Pod is a wrapper around container in k8s.
-- A pod can be single container or multi-container.
+- You can run single container or multi-container inside a Pod
 - Example: if you have static web-app running inside a container in docker environment, in k8s that single container will run inside Pod.
 - Let's take a case where your application is made of multiple container ( client, server ) client in one container and server in different container than these two container can run inside your Pod and can communicate with each other.